 Caffeine, Sleep and Finals

-Caffeine is perhaps the most popular drug in the world.
-Teas, chocolate, and many 'energy drinks' contains caffeine which temporarily make us feel more alert by blocking sleep-inducing chemicals in the brain and increasing adrenaline production.
-Although it appears that students and just about everyone else can get a lot done while on caffeine, there are side effects which must be considered.
-Caffeine is known to cause anxiety, irritability and sleep disturbance – none of which is good for when you need to concentrate and focus during a final exam.
+Caffeine is one of the most popular drugs in the world.
+A lot of foods and beverages contain caffeine include chocolate, tea, and “energy drinks.”
+Caffeine makes us feel more alert by blocking sleep-inducing chemicals in the brain and increasing adrenaline production.
+Although it appears that just about everyone can get a lot done with a little bit of caffeine, there are side effects which should be considered.